+The network is bound together via a token called ARCH.
+Holders can use this token to vote on various proposals.
+So far, there have only been two proposals.
 One suggested the community adopt common guidelines, and the other asked to use treasury funds to execute a liquidity mining program.
 Both proposals passed with zero dissenting votes.

 After voting on proposals, those who hold more than 10,000 ARCH tokens are invited to join private Discord channels.
 Only those with more than 20,000 tokens can make new proposals.